35th Annual Spring Concert

 2. SAFETY: Security personal (from A.S.I.A.
 Security) will assist with the event.
 They will be checking bags, backpacks, coolers, etc. at the gate.
 Carleton staff and faculty members will also be present.
 Please be courteous and respectful to those involved in making Spring Concert a safe event.

-3. FOOD: Food vendors will be selling food on site, including El Triunfo, Tot Boss food truck, and Hot Indian Foods food truck.
+3. FOOD: Food vendors will be selling food on site, including El Triunfo and Maria’s Taco Hut food truck.
 Bon Appétit will be serving dinner 5:00 p.m. – 7:00 p.m.
 You will need your OneCard to access your meal plan - dinner is not free.
 If you are NOT on a meal plan, you may purchase dinner using Schillers - cash is NOT accepted.
 Remember, the dining halls will not be open for dinner on Saturday.

 6. CLEAN-UP: Throughout the day it would be WONDERFUL if people made an effort to clean up after themselves.
 This is an event coordinated in part by students, so help make your friends' lives easier.
 Every piece of trash you pick up counts!

 8. WEATHER: In the event of inclement weather, the show may be delayed or canceled.
 Lightening, tornadoes, and torrential rain are the primary reasons the show might be impacted.
-We're hoping for periods of sun, so bring sunscreen!
+We're hoping for periods of sun and warm weather, so bring sunscreen!
 If you forget, there will be some available at the SAO Information Booth.

-10. GOODHUE ACCESS: Access to Goodhue is limited to only residents of the building beginning at noon, Saturday, May 23 through 3:00 a.m. on Sunday, May 24.
+9. GOODHUE ACCESS: Access to Goodhue is limited to only residents of the building beginning at noon on Saturday, May 21 through 3:00 a.m. on Sunday, May 22.
 Your OneCard will not work unless you are a resident of the building.